 Wherever socialism has been tried, it has led to nothing but violence, starvation, and tyranny.

-Over the coming days, I will chronicle the history of socialism in each of the countries that have implemented the system into their government.
+Over the coming days, I will chronicle the history of socialism in many of the high-profile countries that have implemented the system into their government.
 It is my hope that, upon reading this series, you will share this information with others so that the idea of socialism is eradicated once and for all.

 Our education system has failed our children and this bodes badly for the future of the country.